ASH Research Restart Award

 - A member of your mentoring team should be an ASH member.
 If your primary mentor is not an ASH member, in the institutional support letter, please have the institution list who on your mentorship team is an ASH member.

-- If you receive an Emergency Administrative Supplements for Research and Training Continuity of Postdoctoral Fellows during COVID-19 grant from the NIH, you cannot accept the ASH Restart Award.
+- If you receive an Emergency Administrative Supplements for Research and Training Continuity of Postdoctoral Fellows during COVID-19 grant from the NIH, you cannot accept the ASH Research Restart Award.

 Letter of Intent

 The letter of intent (LOI) and the supporting documents outlined below must be submitted through the ASH online awards system.
 The LOI is mandatory and will be competitively reviewed to be considered for one of the limited invitations to submit a full proposal.
 In addition to the letter of intent, the applicant must submit the following:

 - Description of a research project (200 words).